sdpa/pixel_art/README.md

 # pixel_art

-This project takes in an images and generates a pixelation version
+This project takes in an images and generates a pixelated version